XAIP Protocol

 npm install -g xaip-claude-hook && xaip-claude-hook install

-Or run your own aggregator node — the spec and reference implementation are MIT-licensed with zero runtime dependencies.
+Full contributor path (real MCP servers, ~5 minutes): see run-a-caller.md.
+Or run your own aggregator node — the spec and reference implementation are MIT-licensed.